csvillalta/Stack/ReadMe-Design-Decisions.txt

 User defined functions end with ";" which resets the flag and splits the token string into two pieces which will define the key and value to enter into the user defined function dictionary.
+The key is a string and the value is a vector that holds the individual function name strings.

 Now the REPL is set up to first recognize integers, then pre-defined functions (by searching the pre-defined function dictionary) then finally user-defined functions (again, by